 What is trauma to one may or may not be trauma to another.

 Trauma is often created in childhood and can range from being born into the world, being yelled at for making a mess, or being bullied or physically or sexually abused.
 Trauma is what exists and is experienced by an individual and what is missing, such as neglect and the absence of physical, mental, emotional, relational, and spiritual support.

 Incidents of trauma can occur dozens or hundreds of times in childhood.
 Trauma comes from confused and conflicting thoughts and our needs not being met.

-A child is told to be quiet when they speak up for want they need or want.
+A child is told to be quiet when they speak up about want they need or want.
 They are told to be quiet, to be seen or not heard.
 Does this mean they are not worthy or deserving of having what they need?
 Does this mean their thoughts and needs are not important?
 Does this mean they should be quiet even when they need to say something?

 In these situations, the confusing and conflicting thoughts and emotions are not expressed externally and resolved.
 They remain within us, waiting for an opportunity to rise to the surface and express themselves so we can properly process and understand them and let them go.
 They remain within us, waiting for a trigger to help them emerge.

 When we are triggered, whatever need was not met at the trauma fights to be met.
 Whatever part of us we discarded, punished, hid or ignored fights to be seen, heard, valued, acknowledged or loved.

 Healing Trauma Through Triggers